Company visits

 What intrigued me most about Arendal at that time was that they were selling direct to consumers all over the world—i.e., with no distributors or dealers—a business model of increasing importance, particularly for customers in North America, where good distributors and dealers are few and far between.
 Arendal still uses that approach.
 But with its sturdy cabinet, the Tower S also looked impressive to me, and, according to Philip, the pair sounded good as well.

 In the end, we concluded that the Tower S offers good value for money.
 That’s likely due to Arendal’s consumer-direct business model, which cuts out the middlemen, but also because it is made in China (though designed in Norway), which, as everyone knows, can cut costs significantly.
-But because it broke no new ground in terms of performance or technology, the Tower S didn’t make me want to jump on a plane to find out more about what Arendal Sound is doing.
+But because it broke no new ground in terms of performance or technology, the Tower S didn’t make me want to jump on a plane to find out more about what Arendal Sound was doing.

 Initial impressions and surprises . . .